The Ultimate Email Deliverability Guide

 Bots can also sign up real people.
 Emailing people who didn't confirm to receive emails will hurt your inbox delivery rate.

-Rule 3 - Use double opt-in confirmation on all emails
+Rule 3 - Use a double opt-in confirmation for new signups

 Use SPF authentication